Beloin/ESP32_Oled_example/README.md

 // TODO: Explication about communication

 Serial communication.
 A cool [video](https://www.youtube.com/watch?v=IyGwvGzrqp8&ab_channel=Electronoobs) about it.
-OLed + SSD1306 uses I²C, so wee have this pinout
+OLed + SSD1306 uses I²C, so wee have this pinout.

 To communicate we will be using MCU I2C Interface:
   - Both the data and clock signals must be connected to pull-up resistors.
+...

 The project Hardware and Software is defined in the next diagram: